AdarshTheki/MERN-Stack-Developement/short-notes.md

     - SEO friendly.

 3. What is JSX? \
-   JSX stands for JavascriptXML, Its allow to html code within javascript
+   JSX stands for Javascript XML, Its allow to html code within javascript

 4. React handle data flow?\
    It is using one way data flow, where data flow from parent to child.